munr0/fpga-asm-toolchain/README.md

 ## Credits

-This workspace uses the **Call51** cross-compiler and assembler by Jesus Calvino-Fraga.
+This toolchain uses the **Call51** cross-compiler and assembler by Jesus Calvino-Fraga.

 See [Call51/COPYING.txt](Call51/COPYING.txt) for the complete GPL v2 license text.